Talukder-Asif/Assignment_11/README.md

 5 main feture:
 -
 - It is firebase authantication website.
-- Your personal information will protected
+- User can't buy own product
-- If you create a account, you can add your food, order from here easyly
+- If you create a account, you can add your food, order from here easily
 - User will get there own dashboard
 - User can create account both with email and password or just with google account